dtrelogan/react-formstate/docs/validationWiring.md

 <Input formField='username' label='Username' required />
 ```

-required validation is called first, and if that passes, the autowired validateUsername function will be called.
+Required validation is called first, and if that passes, the autowired validateUsername function will be called.

 ### tailor a message